italia/eudi-wallet-it-docs/docs/en/pid-eaa-data-model.rst

    ``true]``

-The combined format for the PID issuance is represented below:
+The combined format for the (Q)EAA issuance is represented below:

 .. code-block::